Tobiah (Ammonite): Acquisition of the temple storerooms

 Additionally, Tobiah exploited his relationship with High Priest Eliashib, whose grandson had married the daughter of Sanballat.
 He persuaded Eliashib to lease the storerooms of the temple to him, so that he could conduct business in the newly constructed temple.
 These storerooms had been intended for the Israelites' grain offerings, incense, temple articles, and the tithes of grain, new wine and oil meant for the work of the temple and the temple workers themselves.
 Upon hearing this, Nehemiah, who was then in Babylon serving Artaxerxes I of Persia, requested permission to return to Judah.
 After returning, he promptly threw all of Tobiah's belongings out of the temple room, purified the room, and put back all that had originally been there.

 Identity

 It is possible, though uncertain, that Tobiah the Ammonite may be related to other Tobiahs mentioned in extra-biblical sources.
 The Lachish Ostraca mention a Tobiah who is a "servant of the king".
 Josephus later mentions a rich and influential Tobiad family from around the geographic region of Ammon, which may be descended from or otherwise related to this same Tobiah.
+Archaeological evidence shows that the site of 'Iraq al-Amir, the seat of the Tobiad family, was occupied during the Persian period.